Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models

 \textbf{Implementation Details}.~We conduct experiments on two NVIDIA GeForce RTX 3090 GPUs.
 The results are evaluated by different measures as suggested by different tasks.
-To reduce the interference of randomness, the experiments are repeated three times and the average scores (for NLU) or the rank (for NLG) is returned as results.
+To reduce the interference of randomness, we repeat the experiments for three times and the average scores (for NLU) or the rank (for NLG) is returned as results.
 According to the recorded experience~\cite{Houlsby-Adapter, AdapterHub, Prefix-Tuning, MAM}, the common hyper-parameters are adjusted according to the statistical characteristics of datasets.

-For NLU tasks, we set the training epoch 30, with early stopping strategy of 10 non-decrease validation loss. the batch size setting is shown in Table~\ref{table:bs_nlu}.
+For NLU tasks, we set the training epoch 30, with an early stopping strategy of 10 non-decrease validation loss.
+The batch size setting can be found in Table~\ref{table:bs_nlu} of Appendix \ref{appendix:bs}.
 For LN-tuning, we adjust the learning rate from the priority order in \{1e-2, 1e-3, 2e-4\}~\footnote{We empirically find that LN-tuning needs larger learning rate than other approaches in some datasets.}.
-For other methods, we adjust the learning rate from the priority order in \{1e-3, 2e-4\}.
+We adjust the learning rate from the priority order in \{1e-3, 2e-4\} for other methods.

 For NLG tasks, we set the training epoch 20.
-The batch size setting is shown in Table~\ref{table:bs_nlg} and the learning rate is 2e-4 for all methods.
-The E2E dataset contains about 50K examples of which average output length is 22.9.
+The batch size setting can be found in Table~\ref{table:bs_nlg} of Appendix \ref{appendix:bs}, and the learning rate is 2e-4 for all methods.
+The E2E dataset contains about 50K examples whose average output length is 22.9.
 We use the official evaluation script~\footnote{\href{https://github.com/tuetschek/e2e-metrics}{\texttt{https://github.com/tuetschek/ e2e-metrics}}} to calculate BLEU~\cite{BLEU}, NIST~\cite{NIST}, METEOR~\cite{METEOR}, ROUGE-L~\cite{ROUGE}, and CIDEr~\cite{CIDEr}.
-The Samsum dataset contains about 15K examples, of which average output length is 23.7.
-We use standard python package \texttt{rouge} to calculate ROUGE-1, ROUGE-2, ROUGE-L~\cite{ROUGE}.
-The DART dataset consists of 82K example, of which average output length is 27.3.
-We use the official evaluation script~\footnote{\href{https://github.com/Yale-LILY/dart}{\texttt{https://github.com/Yale-LILY/dart}}} to calculate BLEU, METEOR and TER~\cite{TER}.
-We use $\text{GPT-2}_{\text{medium}}$~\cite{GPT-2} as the experimental PLM, where the max generation length is set to [35, 35, 45] for [E2E, Samsum, DART] respectively.
+The Samsum dataset contains about 15K examples, whose average output length is 23.7.
+We use the standard python package \texttt{rouge} to calculate ROUGE-1, ROUGE-2, ROUGE-L~\cite{ROUGE}.
+The DART dataset consists of 82K examples, whose average output length is 27.3.
+We use the official evaluation script~\footnote{\href{https://github.com/Yale-LILY/dart}{\texttt{https://github.com/Yale-LILY/dart}}} to calculate BLEU, METEOR, and TER~\cite{TER}.
+We use $\text{GPT-2}_{\text{medium}}$~\cite{GPT-2} as the experimental PLM, where the max generation length is set to [35, 35, 45] for [E2E, Samsum, DART], respectively.